moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 -m MAX_CLIENTS, --max_clients MAX_CLIENTS
 maximum number of clients
 ```

-## Reference
-Please refer to [here](https://hackmd.io/@petworks/S1mOhh90n) for the Chinese version of this documentation.

-For more detailed information, please refer to the [nvflare documentation](https://nvflare.readthedocs.io/en/main/index.html).

 ## Disclaimer
 The application listed here only serves as the minimum demonstration of using PETs.
 The source code should not be directly deployed for production use.